Media impact in the public service sector

 - How should government respond to media pressure on welfare issues and how can media-related practices improve?

 - How are fundamental values (fairness, solidarity and equality) of the welfare state challenged by the media and how can these processes be theorized?

-The project contributes to the international research front by linking mediatization theory with theories on changes in public administration and welfare policies.
-Through the combination of qualitative ethnographic methods with extensive survey studies, the MIPS project contributes to a broader and deeper understanding of what is at stake should the public service increasingly adapt their structures and processes to media pressure.
+The project contributed to the international research front by linking mediatization theory with theories on changes in public administration and welfare policies.
+Through the combination of qualitative ethnographic methods with extensive survey studies, the MIPS project contributed to a broader and deeper understanding of what is at stake should the public service increasingly adapt their structures and processes to media pressure.

 - Tine Ustad Figenschou (2017).
 Patient narratives: Health journalists’ reflections, dilemmas and criticism of a compelling journalistic tool, In Harald Hornmoen; Nathalie Hyde-Clarke; Birgitte Kjos Fonn & Yngve Benestad Hågvar (ed.), Putting a Face on it: Individual Exposure and Subjectivity in Journalism.
 Cappelen Damm Akademisk.
 ISBN 978-82-02-52214-8.
 Chapter 10. s 235 - 256

 - Tine Ustad Figenschou; Rune Karlsen; Kristoffer Kolltveit & Kjersti Thorbjørnsrud (2017).
 Serving the Media Ministers: A Mixed Methods Study on the Personalization of Ministerial Communication.
 The International Journal of Press/Politics.
 22, s 411- 430

 - Rune Karlsen; Kristoffer Kolltveit & Christina Hoelgaard Stoltenberg (2018).
 Mediepåvirkning i offentlig sektor : Resultat- og dokumentasjonsrapport.
 Rapport – Institutt for samfunnsforskning.
 2018:3.